varnishcache/varnish-cache/doc/sphinx/tutorial/purging.rst

 vcl_miss.
 When we call lookup Varnish will try to lookup the object in its cache.
 It will either hit an object or miss it and so the corresponding subroutine is called.
 In vcl_hit the object that is stored in cache is available and we can set the TTL.
+The purge in vcl_miss is necessary to purge all variants in the cases where you hit an object, but miss a particular variant.

 So for example.com to invalidate their front page they would call out to Varnish like this::